hzk2021/Lost-and-Found/README.md

 ## Description

 A website for Polytechnic students to file and retrieve lost items.
 Services utilised include ExpressJS, Sequelize, AWS and Handlebars.
+The website uses AWS EC2 for hosting but is currently down due to low cloud credit.
+If you are interested, you may run the CDK script by following the instructions below.

 ## Prerequisites
 - An unrestrictive AWS account